Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Apple.Licensing.CPCPrivacyConsentViewVisible

 This event is triggered when Privacy Consent View is shown to users.
-The Privacy Consent View is displayed in countries where users' consent is required for showing upsell screens to them.
+The Privacy Consent View is displayed in countries or regions where users' consent is required for showing upsell screens to them.
 This telemetry will help us understand if the consent is being shown in such countries.

 The following fields are collected: